mirceanton/mikrotik-terraform/README.md

-# Mikrotik - Terraform
+# Mikrotik - OpenTofu

 ![Thumbnail](./docs/img/thumbnail.png)

-This repository contains [Terraform](https://developer.hashicorp.com/terraform) automation for my entire Mikrotik-powered home network, applied and orchestrated via [Terragrunt](https://terragrunt.gruntwork.io/).
+This repository contains [OpenTofu](https://opentofu.org/) automation for my entire Mikrotik-powered home network, applied and orchestrated via [Terragrunt](https://terragrunt.gruntwork.io/).

 The purpose of this repository is to provide a structured and repeatable way to manage and automate the setup of my MikroTik devices using Infrastructure as Code (IaC) principles.

-## 🤔 Why Terraform for Network Infrastructure?
+## 🤔 Why OpenTofu for Network Infrastructure?

 Fundamentally speaking, there is nothing that sets this approach apart from, say, a configuration script or just backing up and importing the configuration on the device.
-Yet, I still decided to use Terraform for this.
+Yet, I still decided to use OpenTofu for this.
 Why?

 1. **I'm weird like that** 🤓